unrealnerd/gql-postgres/README.md

-## GraphQL started with postgres as the repository
+## GraphQL starter with postgres as the repository

 ### generate code after any schema change